 - Seasonal relevance: Timely product launches and promotions

 Brands like Hearth & Hand with Magnolia succeed at Target because they understand the retailer’s design-conscious customer base and create marketing that speaks to lifestyle aspirations.
+A strong shelf-ready packaging design is often the deciding factor for Target buyers evaluating new products.

 Costco: Quality and Bulk Value Focus